 Zion - Units 1 And 2

 Zion Units 1 and 2, near Zion, Ill., were permanently shut down on Feb.13, 1998.
 The fuel was transferred to the spent fuel pool, and the owner submitted the certification of fuel transfer on March 9, 1998.
 The licensee is maintaining the turbine-generators as synchronous condensers to support grid stability and has isolated the spent fuel pool within a fuel building “nuclear island.”
-The plant has been placed in SAFSTOR, where it will remain until about 2013 when the decommissioning trust fund will be sufficient to conduct DECON activities.
 The owner submitted the PSDAR, site-specific cost estimate, and fuel management plan on Feb.
 14, 2000.
 On Sept.
 1, 2010, the facility license was transferred from Exelon to ZionSolutions for the express purpose of expediting decommissioning.
 ZionSolutions intends to use a “rip and ship” process that will reduce the labor-intensive separation of contaminated materials and transport the materials in bulk to the EnergySolutions disposal site in Utah.
 Completion of the spent fuel transfer to the ISFSI is scheduled for 2014.
 Submittal of the LTP is scheduled for 2015 and license termination in 2020.